documentationfor yFiles for HTML 3.0.0.1

 Bend

 A bend is part of the visual representation of an edge.
-It determines the coordinates where two segments of the edge connect.
+It specifies the coordinates where two segments of the edge connect.

 The topology of an edge.

-The topology of an edge is determined by its port locations and the locations of its bends.
+The topology of an edge is determined by the locations of its ports and bends.

 Top

-A business process management diagram is a diagram that visualizes the business processes in an organization.
+A business process management diagram is a diagram that visualizes the business processes within an organization.

-A BPMN diagram consists of a set of elements and connections whose visualization is standardized.
+A BPMN diagram consists of a standardized set of visual elements and connections.

 A business process management diagram with swim lanes

-The hierarchic structure of a BPMN diagram makes it predestined to be arranged with a hierarchic layout.
-The pool nodes or swim lanes can be modeled usint table nodes.
-The BPMN Editor demo shows both the visual features and the automatic arrangement.
+The hierarchical structure of a BPMN diagram makes it suitable for arrangement with a hierarchical layout.
+Pool nodes, or swim lanes, can be modeled using table nodes.
+The BPMN Editor demo shows both visual features and automatic arrangement capabilities.

 Top